 Also read: The best laptops for video editing

 Release date: March 2018 | Rear camera: 12MP + 12MP | Front camera: 8MP | OIS: Yes | Rear camera aperture: f/1.5-2.4, f/2.4 | Autofocus type: Phase detection | Weight: 189g | Dimensions: 158.1 x 73.8 x 8.5mm | Storage: 64/128/256GB + microSD | Battery: 3500mAh | Rear camera: 12MP | Front camera: 8MP

 If photography's your thing and you like the look of Samsung's superb smartphones, look no further than the Samsung Galaxy S9 Plus.
 Just a cursory read of some of the specs on board this best-in-class camera phone will give you an indication, starting with the 12MP cameras with adjustable f/1.5 aperture on the rear of the handset.
 Even in low light, the S9 Plus takes stunning snaps.
 It's equally impressive for video (we have a bit of a soft spot for the super slow mo 960fps function) and photos from the front camera are also excellent.
-Highly recommended.
+This one is highly recommended.

 A more affordable smartphone for video than the Google Pixel 3XL

 Release date: June 2017 | Weight: 195g | Dimensions: 156 x 77 x 7.9 mm | OS: Android 7.1 | Screen size: 5.46-inch | Resolution: 3840 x 2160 | CPU: Octa-core (4x2.45 GHz Kryo & 4x1.9 GHz Kryo) | RAM: 4GB | Storage: 64GB | Battery: 3230mAh | Rear camera: 19MP | Front camera: 13MP